thenexthub/Codira/docs/archive/ObjectInitialization.rst

 Designated Initializers
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are two kinds of initializers in Swift: designated initializers
+There are two kinds of initializers in Codira: designated initializers
 and convenience initializers.
 A *designated initializer* is
 responsible for the primary initialization of an object, including the
 initialization of any stored properties, *chaining* to one of its